There’s nothing nicer on a sunny Vancouver day than biking Stanley Park – it’s one of those Canadian bucket list things to do!

 Experience more of British Columbia!

-Parksville area | From swimming at warm shallow beaches to caving to spying the goats on the roof, you’ll love these crazy fun things to do in Parksville and Qualicum Beach.
+Parksville area: From swimming at warm shallow beaches to caving to spying the goats on the roof, you’ll love these crazy fun things to do in Parksville and Qualicum Beach.

-Tofino | When the weather is wild and bad, head to Tofino for storm watching!
+Tofino: When the weather is wild and bad, head to Tofino for storm watching!

-Telegraph Cove | Whale watching?
+Telegraph Cove: Whale watching?
 Grizzly bear viewing?
 Hiking?
 You bet!
 Check out the best things to do in Telegraph Cove for adventure lovers.

 Our top travel tips and resources

-Hotels: Booking.com is great for scoring a “wow” hotel – or at least a decent one.
-(We especially like their flexible cancellation policy!)
+Hotels: Booking.com is perfect for scoring a “wow” hotel – or at least a decent one – at lower rates than the hotel’s own website.
+We especially like Booking’s flexible cancellation policy!

 Vacation homes, condos and rentals: We prefer and use Vrbo (Vacation Rentals by Owner).

-Tours: For the best local food, walking and other guided tours plus skip-the-line tickets to attractions, check out GetYourGuide and Viator.
+Tours: For the best local food, walking and other guided tours, plus skip-the-line tickets to attractions, check out Viator (a TripAdvisor company) and GetYourGuide.

-Car rental: Renting a car is often one of the best ways to explore off the beaten path.
-Discover Cars searches car rental companies so you get the best rates.
+Car rental: Renting a car is often a great way to explore off the beaten path.
+Discover Cars searches car rental companies so you get the lowest rates.

 Travel gear: See our travel shop to find the best luggage, accessories and other travel gear.
 (We suggest these comfy travel sandals for city walking, the beach and kicking about.)